John Aaron: Apollo 13

 Aaron was off duty when the Apollo 13 explosion occurred, but was quickly called to Mission Control to assist in the rescue and recovery effort.
 Flight Director Gene Kranz put Aaron in charge of the power supply budget.
 He was allowed to veto the ideas of other engineers, particularly when they affected the power usage of the modules.
-He was in charge of rationing the spacecraft's power during the return flight and devised an innovative power up sequence that allowed the Command Module to re-enter safely while operating on limited battery power.
+He was in charge of rationing the spacecraft's power during the return flight and, with help from grounded Apollo 13 crew member Ken Mattingly, devised an innovative power up sequence that allowed the Command Module to re-enter safely while operating on limited battery power.

 Contrary to existing procedures, he ordered the instrumentation system, which included telemetry, visibility, and the transmitters for communications, to be turned on last, just before reentry, rather than first.
 The call was a calculated risk.
 Without the instrumentation system, the crew and controllers would not know for certain if the cold startup had been successful until the last possible moment before reentry.
 However without the change, the capsule would have exhausted its battery supply before splashdown.
 The procedure was a success, and the crew was recovered safely.